RMNCLDYO/gemini-ai-toolkit/README.md

 ### VisionAPI - *Limitations and Requirements*

-Images must be in one of the following image data `MIME types`:
+- Images must be in one of the following image data `MIME types`:
     - PNG - `image/png`
     - JPEG - `image/jpeg`
     - WEBP - `image/webp`
     - HEIC - `image/heic`
     - HEIF - `image/heif`

-- Maximum of 16 individual images
+- Maximum of 16 individual images.
-- Maximum of 4MB of data, including images and text
+- Maximum of 4MB of data, including images and text.
 - No specific limits to the number of pixels in an image; however, larger images are scaled down to fit a maximum resolution of 3072 x 3072 while preserving their original aspect ratio.

-*Prompts with a single image tend to yield better results.*
+Prompts with a single image tend to yield better results.

 ## Contributing
 Contributions are welcome!